 Applicant Notification: Supervisors are reminded that job applicants must be informed of the filing requirement.
 Supervisors will ensure that the requirement to file is included in requests for personnel actions submitted to the Office of Human Resources (OHR).
 OHR staff is responsible for ensuring inclusion of the notice in the vacancy announcement and on the Optional Form (OF) 8, Position Description that is attached to the recruitment package.
 In addition, potential conflicts should be discussed before an employment agreement is reached especially if the applicant has outside activities or employment that they wish to continue while employed by the NIH.
-The Selecting Official must provide the applicant with the IC Deputy Ethics Counselor's contact information and advise the applicant to discuss any potential conflicts with the IC DEC or the IC Ethics Specialist/Coordinator.
+The Selecting Official must provide the applicant to discuss any potential conflicts with the IC DEC or the IC Ethics Specialist/Coordinator.
 The IC DEC or the IC Ethics Specialist/Coordinator will identify remedies to resolve potential conflicts before the applicant accepts the position.